 Why do you need cloud monitoring?

-In IT, It’s a rule of thumb that engineers monitor everything that has a direct or indirect impact on success, be it low-level performance metrics such as server-side logs or high-level performance indicators like CPU utilization.
+In IT, It’s a rule of thumb that engineers monitor everything that directly or indirectly impacts success, be it low-level performance metrics such as server-side logs or high-level performance indicators like CPU utilization.

 When it comes to cloud monitoring, here are the reasons why you need to monitor them:

 Data spreads across distributed locations: With cloud monitoring, you can always ensure that your data is secure, available, and accessible to the right person at the right time.
-This is especially valuable for companies that are global, with data flowing across distributed, multi-cloud environments.
+This is especially valuable for global companies with data flowing across distributed, multi-cloud environments.

 Breachers are inevitable: Cloud assets are the biggest target for cyberattacks.
 In fact, over 39% of businesses have experienced a breach on some level in 2023.
 Cloud monitoring can help you avoid such issues by allowing engineers to pinpoint suspicious activity and take action immediately.